 Force and presence requirements

 Example: John goes into a Henderson bar and threatens Max with a knife to give him his imported car.
 After Max refuses, John leaves Max in the bar and steals the car from a parking lot.
-If caught, John can be booked at the Henderson NV Jail for the Nevada crime of assault for threatening Max and for the Nevada crime of auto-theft for stealing the car but not for the federal crime of carjacking.
+If caught, John can be booked at the Henderson NV Jail for assault for threatening Max and for auto-theft for stealing the car but not for the federal crime of carjacking.

 Here, Nevada federal carjacking law does not apply because John stole the car outside the presence of Max.
 It does not matter that John threatened Max with a knife because the threat occurred separately from the auto-theft.

 Unlike federal law, Nevada state law does not have a carjacking statute.
 Instead, Nevada prosecutors bring a “cluster” of related charges that together amount to carjacking.
 These offenses include: